 We are not naive and we know that our task involves much more than merely challenging the myths which victimize us.
 We are well aware that these myths are not in themselves the cause of our oppression, but simply morbid symptoms.
-The success of our struggle will depend upon how well we can wade through the confusing mass of superficial symptoms that obscure the underlying cause which is rooted in the capitalist economic system and social capitalist economic system and so ial structure.
+The success of our struggle will depend upon how well we can wade through the confusing mass of superficial symptoms that obscure the underlying cause which is rooted in the capitalist economic system and social structure.
 Changing "false con-sciousness" cannot substitute for ac-tually changing the society from which it springs.
 We have learned from each other that our problems as women are not unique and personal, but rather social and political.
 Only through collective social and political action, therefore, can we achieve liberation.
 But liberation from whom?
 We see

 But liberation from whom?
-We see that although they serve as the agents of our oppression, men are also enslaved in our society - enslaved to their bosses, to the small but powerful capitalist class which runs the society for its own profit.
-We arecertainly not interested in equality with men in a society in which men are also oppressed.
+We see that although they serve as the agents of our oppression, men are also en-slaved in our society - enslaved to their bosses, to the small but power-ful capitalist class which runs the society for its own profit.
+We arecer-tainly not interested in equality with men in a society in which men are also oppressed.
 Our goal is not equality in slavery, but an end to slavery!
 We don't seek liberation from men, but liberation with men! liberation with men!

 liberation with men!

-To struggle for the liberation of women is ultimately to struggle for the liberation of all oppressed people, regardless of sex.
-To struggle for the liberation of women is to struggle for the liberation of women is to struggle to replace capitalism, which only serves the needs of the ruling class, with a system which serves the needs of all the people.
-To struggle for the liberation of women is to struggle for socialism.
+To struggle for the liberation of wo-men is ultimately to struggle for the liberation of all oppressed people, re-gardless of sex.
+To struggle for the liberation of women is to struggle for the liberation of women is to struggle for the user which serves the needs of all the people.
+To struggle for the libera-tion of women is to struggle for social-ism. ism,

 There is no way that capitalism can be reformed sufficiently to accomodate our liberation.
-The special oppression of women, as of racial minorities under capitalism, is essential to the mainten-ance of power and profile for the ruling ance of power and profit for the ruling class and will not be voluntarily sacrificed.
+The special oppression of women, as of racial minorities under capitalism, is essential to the mainten-ance of power and profile for the ruling ance of power and profit for the ruling class and will not be voluntarily sacri-ficed.
 Our cheap, marginal labor in the work force makes possible tremendous profits not only directly, but indirectly, because, as lower paid workers who may be easily hired or fired, we tend to undermine the wages and conditions of the working class as a whole.
-Furthermore, the oppression of women, as of racial minorities, also serves the capitalists by maintaining divisions with the power to make a successful socialist revolution.
-Workers divided among themselves pose little threat to enemy.
+Fur-thermore, the oppression of women, as of racial minorities, also serves the capitalists by maintaining divisions within the working class - the only class with the power to make a successful socialist revolution.
+Workers divided among themselves pose little threat to the bosses who enemy.
 The majority of working women, even though they are engaged in essential social labor, are not paid at all, because

-PROGRAM

-I. Family II.
-Education
+PROGRAM I. Family II.
+Education III.
+Production

-I. THE FAMILY

-The Institution of the family is inherently reactionary and helps maintain the capitalist system.
+1. THE FAMILY II.
+EQUCATION III.
+Froduction The Institution of the family is inherently reactionary and helps maintain the capitalist system.
 The family, as a socio-economic unit, is oppressive to its members.
-We are especially oppressed by the family, for their confinement in the home limits vital human development and diminishes their useful participation in society.
-Each nuclear family exists in isolation from the rest of society and, thus, weakens the class consciousness of the workers.
+Women are especially oppressed by the family, for their confinement in the home limits vital human development and diminishes their useful participation in society.
+Each nuclear family exists in isolation from the rest of society and, thus, weakens the class conscious-ness of the workers.
 Our program provides demands around which we can wage a struggle to give people the opportunity to free themselves from the bondage of family restrictions.